NotMaxee/Tokenize/README.md

 * Generate neat tokens with a transparent border.
 * Generate multiple tokens at once by selecting more than one image.
 * Download generate tokens one by one or in a single ZIP file.
-* Manually adjust the position and zoom of token art.
+* Manually adjust the position and zoom of token art, even on mobile.
 * Set a default background colour for transparent images.
 * Make you look pretty snazzy.